spawnmarvel/powershell-cmd/README.md

 "File-content" | Out-File out.txt

 # Write-Output sends the output to the pipeline.
 From there it can be piped to another cmdlet or assigned to a variable.
+# Write-Output sends the data as an object through the pipeline.
+In the example it will just pass a string.
 $a = 'Data to pipe'  | Write-Output
 #  Write-Host sends it directly to the console.
 $b = 'Data gone out' | Write-Host